 Marriage Licenses

-A license to marry in Colorado may be obtained 8:00 a.m. – 4:30 p.m.
-Monday-Friday at the Recording Department at the main Clerk & Recorder’s office and at the North Office on Saturday 8:00 a.m. – 1:00 p.m. in accordance with the requirements outlined below.
-No appointment is necessary to visit our office and complete your license.
+A license to marry in Colorado may be obtained from 8:00 a.m. to 4:30 p.m.
+Monday to Friday at the Recording Department at the main Clerk & Recorder’s office.
+You can also obtain one at the North Office on Saturdays from 8:00 a.m. to 1:00 p.m.
+Please follow the below requirements.
+All couples must complete the online marriage application before coming to the office to receive the license.
+No appointment is needed to visit our office to complete the license.
+Please limit the number of people in your party to four.
+Marriage license services will end at 4 p.m. on Fridays.

-For your convenience, the Affidavit Concerning Social Security Number and the Absentee Affidavit are provided in Adobe Acrobat format, which requires you to have the free Adobe Acrobat Reader installed on your system for viewing.
+The Affidavit Concerning Social Security Number and the Absentee Affidavit are provided in the Forms Library.
 The forms may be printed out and completed prior to your visit to the Recording Department.

-The following guidelines apply to all individuals applying for a marriage license in the state.
+The below guidelines apply to all applying for a marriage license in the state.

 Same for both parties

-• There are NO EXCEPTIONS to these requirements.
+- There are NO EXCEPTIONS to these requirements.
 If your situation is not covered, please call our office at (719) 520-6200 between 8 a.m. and 4:30 p.m.
-Monday through Friday (excluding holidays) to obtain specific instructions on what will be required for your circumstances.
+Monday through Friday (excluding holidays) to obtain specific instructions on what will be needed for your circumstances.

 Valid ID must be furnished by both parties